Sonia seeks report on Jaipur rebellion, Gehlot less likely now to be party president | Politics

 Gehlot loyalists had submitted resignation letters to Assembly Speaker C P Joshi on Sunday evening, in an apparent bid to put pressure on the central leadership to pick someone from the Gehlot camp as CM if the veteran leader is elected the party president.

-The loyalist MLAs indicated that they were against the appointment of Sachin Pilot, who led a rebellion against Gehlot in 2020, for the post.
+The loyalist MLAs indicated that they were against the appointment of Sachin Pilot, who led a rebellion against Gehlot in 2020, to the post.

+On Monday, Gehlot loyalist Dhariwal accused Maken, AICC in-charge for Rajasthan, of being involved in a conspiracy to remove Gehlot as chief minister and alleged he was canvassing for Pilot.

 Both Gehlot and Pilot spent the day at their Jaipur homes.
 Pilot met his supporters, but they refrained from publicly commenting on Sunday’s developments.
 Gehlot performed a Navratri puja.